pcuzner/fioloadgen/DEVGUIDE.md

 cd react/app
 npm run-script build
 ```
-this places the updated and compiled content into the react/app/dist directory
+This places the updated and compiled content into the react/app/build directory

-Promote the build to the live location where cherrypy picks it up from
+To promote the build, you can either use the `deploy` script or copy the files manually from the `build` directory to `www`
 ```
-cd ../..
+cd react/app
-cp react/app/dist/bundle.js www/
-cp react/app/dist/css/style.css www/css/
+npm run-script deploy
 ```

-Stop the fioservice, and restart.

-## Niggles
-When using npm start, if you see "X-Content-Type-Options: nosniff" errors against the patternfly file, check that
-it is in the dist folder.
-If not, copy it there and refresh your browser.
+Once the UI assets are in place, refresh your browser or restart the fioservice.